1a1a11a/libCacheSim/README.md

-allow a cache to run through a trace so that user can run multiple traces remove TRACK_ACCESS_TIME in LRUSize remove cache->core->ts remove REUSE_DIST and bp from reader (but then how do you pass to python)
+allow a cache to run through a trace so that user can run multiple traces remove TRACK_ACCESS_TIME in LRUSize remove cache->core->ts remove STACK_DIST and bp from reader (but then how do you pass to python)

 How to install libmimircache